Skip to main content

 Also known as: looking strike rate, taken-strike percentage

-Where chase rate asks whether a hitter swings at pitches outside the zone, called strike rate asks the opposite question: of the hittable pitches actually in the strike zone, how often does the hitter take one for a strike rather than putting a swing on it?
+Where chase rate asks whether a hitter swings at pitches outside the zone, called strike rate asks the opposite question.
+This means of the hittable pitches actually in the strike zone, how often does the hitter take one for a strike rather than putting a swing on it?
 A high called strike rate can point to a hitter being too passive, too late to recognize a hittable pitch, or too locked into a specific location or pitch type to react to a strike they weren't anticipating.

 Called strike rate rises naturally in early counts, where taking a first-pitch strike carries little cost, and should fall as the count becomes more urgent.
 A called strike rate that stays elevated even in two-strike counts is a much bigger red flag than one that is high only early in counts, since it suggests the hitter isn't recognizing hittable pitches even under maximum pressure to protect the zone.